diskuv/dkml-installer-ocaml-byte/README.md

 # DkML Installer - Bytecode Edition

 > There is a more-powerful but slower-to-install version of the installer available as the [DkML Installer - Native Code Edition](https://github.com/diskuv/dkml-installer-ocaml) that may require Administrator permissions.
-This Bytecode edition is only meant for education.
+This Bytecode edition was only meant for education **and has been discontinued due to limited uptake**.

 DkML Bytecode Edition is an open-source set of software that supports software development in pure OCaml.
 The Bytecode Edition's